-What vehicle and component manufacturers need to do to show they meet safety and environmental standards when the UK leaves the EU on 12 April 2019.
+What vehicle and component manufacturers would need to do to show they meet safety and environmental standards from 1 January 2021.

-European Community type-approvals (EC type-approvals) issued outside of the UK, will no longer be automatically accepted for registering vehicles on the UK market.
+EC type-approvals issued outside of the UK, will no longer be automatically accepted for registering vehicles on the UK market.

 The UK will continue to recognise United Nations Economic Commission for Europe (UN-ECE) approvals for systems and components.
 The EU will continue to recognise UN-ECE approvals issued by the UK.

-The Vehicle Certification Agency (VCA) will remain a technical service for the testing of UK and UN-ECE type-approvals.
+The Vehicle Certification Agency (VCA) will remain a technical service and type-approval authority for the testing of UK and UN-ECE type-approvals.

 Existing vehicle and component type-approvals

-If the UK leaves the EU without a deal, vehicle manufacturers will need a provisional UK type-approval before placing their products on the UK market.
-EC type-approvals will no longer be valid for this purpose, unless the vehicle was in the UK immediately before the UK leaves the EU.
+Vehicle manufacturers will need a provisional UK type-approval before placing their products on the UK market.
+EC type-approvals will no longer be valid for this purpose, unless the vehicle was in the UK on or before 31 December 2020.

 Initially, component, trailer and non-road mobile machinery manufacturers with a valid EC type-approval will not need a provisional UK type-approval.
 We envisage extending the UK approval process to these products at a later date.

-When the UK leaves the EU, UK and EU technical standards will be aligned.
+UK and EU technical standards will be aligned immediately after 31 December 2020.
 As such, the UK will issue provisional UK type-approvals, upon application, to manufacturers that can prove they hold valid EC type-approvals.
 This will be an administrative conversion of EC type-approvals into UK type-approvals.
 This streamlined approach avoids costly re-testing and re-design for manufacturers.
 It will also ensure that products can continue to be sold and registered in the UK.

 The provisional UK type-approval will be valid for 2 years from the date of issue.
 It will need to be converted into a full UK type-approval during this period or it will become invalid.
-Legislation to allow VCA to convert provisional type-approvals into full type-approvals will be introduced during 2019.
+Legislation to allow the VCA to convert provisional type-approvals into full type-approvals is expected to be in place during 2021.

 New vehicle and component type-approvals

-Manufacturers will need a UK type-approval if they intend to place new vehicle models onto the UK market after the UK leaves the EU
+Manufacturers will need a UK type-approval if they intend to place new vehicle models onto the UK market after 31 December 2020.

 Manufacturers must follow the requirements of the UK type-approval scheme if they intend to get a UK approval on the basis of their EC type-approval.

-Manufacturers wishing to place new products on the EU market after the UK leaves the EU will need to follow the existing procedure for obtaining a new EC type-approval.
+Manufacturers wishing to place new products on the EU market after 31 December 2020 will need to follow the existing procedure for obtaining a new EC type-approval.
 Full testing and certification must be done by an EU type-approval authority and a technical service designated by that authority.

 Vehicle categories and engines subject to EC type-approval